cjacker/opensource-toolchain-8051/README.md

 Some UDA clones called 'U-EC6' can only use 'USB Reset Utility Version 1.3' to reset the firmware.
 But the official UDA can use latest 1.7 version to reset.

-I make a fork of 'ec2-new' to fix some bugs and add more features such as more C8051f models and some EFM8 devices support, also include heavy improvments to newcdb debugger.
+I make a fork of 'ec2-new' to fix some bugs and add ToolStick support, and more C8051f models and some EFM8 devices support, also include heavy improvments to newcdb debugger.

 **Build and Installation:**